Celebrating a Green Halloween can help slash waste and reduce litter in our communities. Photo: Ann Tsybko.

 - Food – Your guests will surely love your pumpkin seeds and candy – but for larger gatherings, plan in advance to avoid leftovers.

 Finally, enjoy yourself, capture plenty of photos, and remember to tag us on social media.
-Have a happy Green Halloween!
+Have a happy Halloween!